coleifer/peewee/docs/peewee/api.rst

         .. warning::

-            * SQLite generally has a limit of 999 bound parameters for a query.
+            * SQLite generally has a limit of bound parameters for a query.
+              This limit is typically 999 for Sqlite < 3.32.0, and 32766 for
+              newer versions.
             * When a batch-size is provided it is **strongly recommended** that you wrap the call in a transaction or savepoint using :py:meth:`Database.atomic`.
 Otherwise an error in a batch mid-way